 - Mouth opening and chip formation

-- Overview of sharpening materials: ceramic, water stones, diamond plate, oil stones
+- Overview of sharpening materials: ceramic, water stones, diamond plate, oil stones, Tormek

-- Detailed process of Veritas MarkII sharpening jig with water stones and micro bevels
+- Detailed process of Veritas MarkII w/ water stones and micro bevels

 - Cambered cutting edges and when to apply them

-- Scrub plane can be used in place of a power plane
+- Scrub plane, or in our case, a power plane

 - Jack plane, jointer plane applications and specialty set ups